 Hint: Just make sure that the customer journey map records all the touchpoints.
-These are the interaction location or channel.
+These are the interaction location or channels.

 2) Get intimate with customers

 How well can your business claim to know its customers?
 And we not talking just geography or gender here.
 Emotional Quotient (EQ) is the new tool to bring in new customers, increase loyalty, so also gain market share.
 Your business managers need to get intimate with clients.
-Customer behavior, its study and recording is crucial here.
-Many a times, behavior is mistaken for customer activity.
+Customer behavior, its study, and recording are crucial here.
+Many times, behavior is mistaken for customer activity.
 It’s not.

-Increasingly, businesses need to run an emotionally intelligent business.
+Increasingly, businesses need to run emotionally intelligent businesses.
 They need to deploy a statistical model to analyze customers.
 They can implement a model that involves the construction of a “complete view” of the customer experience from start to end – from product development and marketing to sales and service – and all of the emotions a customer associates with that experience.
-That could lay the groundwork of a high EQ.
+That could lay the groundwork for a high EQ.

 3) Deploy analytics

-Running a business on gut feeling or random research is old hat.
-Big data and its analysis is the foundation on which modern day enterprises take decisions.
+Running a business on gut feeling or random research is an old hat.
+Big data and its analysis is the foundation on which modern-day enterprises make decisions.
 Analytics provides the knowledge base from which vital information about customers can be extracted.
 Tied in with the journey, it can enable proactive interactions tailored to the individual client.
-Analytics eco system makes it possible to optimize the customer experience.
+The analytics ecosystem makes it possible to optimize the customer experience.

 4) Check your metrics

-Common metrics include customer sentiment or satisfaction scores, activities such as abandoned carts or web page, time on site, and return visits.
+Common metrics include customer sentiment or satisfaction scores, activities such as abandoned carts or web pages, time on site, and return visits.
 A business also needs to share its metrics for inter-departmental collaboration.